We actively invest in infrastructure.

 Infratil ownership: 48%

-Headquartered in Canberra, Australia, CDC Data Centres is the largest privately owned and operated data centre business across Australia and New Zealand.
+Headquartered in Canberra, Australia, CDC is the largest privately owned and operated data centre business across Australia and New Zealand.

-CDC operates 164MW of capacity across nine facilities in three campus locations.
-An additional 104MW of capacity is expected to be commissioned in 2022 across Auckland, Sydney and Canberra, with plans underway to also expand into Melbourne.
+CDC operates 268MW of capacity across 13 facilities in 4 campus locations.
+An additional 265MW of capacity is under construction across Auckland, Melbourne, Sydney and Canberra.

 CDC provides secure and configurable data centre facilities that support co-location, containerised and hyperscale compute environments with all Australian campuses being interconnected with high-speed carrier grade networks.